sam0jones0/SugarSentry/README.md

 - Written in C++
 - Compatible with Arduino IDE and PlatformIO
+- Core networking and API logic established
-- Developed with focus on power efficiency and memory optimization
+- Focus on modularity, testability, power efficiency, and memory optimisation

 ## License